adrybakov/wulfric/docs/source/user-guide/module/lattice.rst

 .. note::

     For each Bravais lattice type there is a predefined path and set of kpoints in reciprocal space.
-See :ref:`library_bravais-lattices` for more details.
-    The unit cell has to be standardized to use the predefined paths and kpoints.
-For the standardization just call :py:meth:`.Lattice.standardize` method.
+See :ref:`user-guide_conventions_bravais-lattices` for more details.
+Standardization of the unit cell is required prior to the v0.4.0.
+As of version 0.4.0 and later standardization is not required and high symmetry kpoints are computed with respect to any given cell.

 For the full guide on how to use :py:class:`.Kpoints` class see :ref:`user-guide_module_kpoints`.